PrashanthAdurugatla/react-autocomplete/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-## Features in the App
-•	This is a single page app and bootstrapped using with Create React App

-•	Autocomplete plugins are not used in the app

-•	This app avoids scrollbars and displays only max of 10 autocomplete suggestions

-•	In order to reduce Visual noise, I added healthy amount of padding between the autocomplete suggestions

-•	It has another feature which supports keyboard Navigation

-•	Autocomplete suggestions is highlighted and invokes the Hand cursor when you hovered on the list

-•	You will be directed to products page when you click search icon after selecting any one of suggestions

-## Work Progress Report
-•	Initially I found duplicate data in Json file.
-So, in order to eliminate the duplicates, I have implemented a function called <font color="green">removeDuplicates </font>which takes json file as input and generates an Array of objects named it as uniqueproducts

-•	Implemented a function called <font color="green">handleUserInput</font> which takes the input from keyboard and initializes the autocompleteSuggestions array with collection of products that matches with user input

-•	In order to support <b>keyboard Navigation</b>, I implemented a function called <font color="green">handleKeyPress</font> which gets triggered when keyboard is used

-•	<font color="green">findLink</font> is an onclick function which is placed on search icon in search bar.
-This function takes the user to suggested product page when user clicks on search icon

-•	In the end verified the functionality of application as required